yjzhang3/TrackPain/README.md

 - Make a continuous instead of discrete network
 - following this pipeline, construct a dynamic network that fits all patients data

+## Debug
+- Note that we are trying to solve the error in network creation.
+Insufficient or wrong dependence might not give predictions (see preliminary juypter notebook).